huaminghuangtw/Evergreen-Notes/Permanent-Notes/Psychology.md

 		> “My good woman,” Picasso smiled, “It took me thirty years to draw that masterpiece in thirty seconds.”

 * The Peter Principle
-	* Employees in hierarchies are steadily promoted for competence—until they reach a level where they're incompetent.
+	* Employees in hierarchies are steadily promoted for competence—until they reach a level where they’re incompetent.
 	* People are promoted up to the level of peak _incompetence_.
 	* Examples: senior management at large organizations
 * The Diderot Effect